F33RNI/GPT-Telegramus/README.md

 ## 📄 Chat history

-GPT-Telegramus saves only ChatGPT chat history locally (`"conversations_dir": "conversations"`).
-Other modules either have a built-in ability to save chat history or do not have the ability to split conversations
+GPT-Telegramus saves chat history for some modules locally (`"conversations_dir": "conversations"`) to keep conversation with users

 ----------